solid/solid/proposals/notifications.md

 # Solid Notifications

 Solid notifications are intended to announce social interactions and data.
-A Solid notification is an [LDP RDF Source](https://www.w3.org/TR/ldp/#dfn-linked-data-platform-rdf-source) which is submitted to and resides in an [LDP Container](https://www.w3.org/TR/ldp/#ldpc), i.e., a [Solid inbox](inbox.md).
+A Solid notification is an [LDP Resource](https://www.w3.org/TR/ldp/#ldpr) which is submitted to and resides in an [LDP Container](https://www.w3.org/TR/ldp/#ldpc), i.e., a [Solid inbox](inbox.md).

 The contents of a notification is application specific.
 We derive two core principles from this: